 Though metal roofs do not require frequent inspection and maintenance, ensure you get it done from time to time to verify the integrity of your roof.

 How Long Does a Membrane Roof Last in Florida?

-While flat roofing is used in some homes, they are mostly seen on commercial buildings.
+While flat roofing is used sometimes in residential roofing installations, they are mostly seen on commercial buildings.
 These roofs have the largest life span variance as depending they last anywhere from 10 to 50 years.

 There are several flat roof membrane types, but this article focuses on the three most common ones, which are: